vulpemventures/vulpem.com/README.md

 Run the build script in the root folder
 ```
-npm run build
+gulp scss-to-css
 ```

 The compiled css are in the `./src/css` folder

-If you want to automatically watch changes in your scss file and automatically re-build on save
+If you want to automatically watch changes in your scss,js,html files and automatically re-build it and reload local server
 ```
-npm run watch
+gulp default
 ```